 Students may apply through the School of Graduate Studies.

-Note: Students in the Construction Safety Certificate Program may enroll in the Masters of Science in Safety at UW-Whitewater if they meet the normal criteria for that program.
+Note: Students in the Occupational Ergonomics Certificate Program may enroll in the Masters of Science in Environmental Safety & Health at UW-Whitewater if they meet the normal criteria for that program.